nginxinc/nginx-azure-workshops/labs/lab2/readme.md

     export MY_RESOURCEGROUP=s.dutta-workshop
     ```

-    >*Make sure your Terminal is the `nginx-azure-workshops/labs` folder for all commands during this Workshop.*
+    >*Make sure your Terminal is the `nginx-azure-workshops/labs` directory for all commands during this Workshop.*

 1. Create the Ubuntu VM that would be acting as your backend application server using below command: